 Brand plus keyword – A brand plus keyword anchor includes both your brand name and all or part of a key phrase you are trying to rank for.
-For example, this would be a brand plus keyword I might use, “SEOJet has backlink software that can make you a ninja”.
-You can see that the anchor has my brand name and also contains the phrase “backlink software” mixed with a few other words to help it fit naturally into a sentence.
+For example, this would be a brand plus keyword, “SEOJet has backlink software that can make you a ninja”.
+You can see that the anchor has a brand name and also contains the phrase “backlink software” mixed with a few other words to help it fit naturally into a sentence.

 Page Title – The page title anchor is typically used for blog posts and could be renamed to a blog post title anchor.
 It literally is the title of the blog post.
-If you’re a smart SEO and you include key phrases in your blog post title this can be a sneaky way to boost your rankings.
-This anchor is probably the most underused and underestimated anchors of all.
+Including key phrases in your blog post title is also a sneaky way to boost your rankings.
+This anchor is probably the most underused and underestimated.

 Partial Keyword – A partial keyword anchor is one that has part of your key phrase but not the entire phrase.
-For example, if I’m trying to rank for the phrase “backlink tool” a partial keyword anchor text would be something like, “this tool can help you”.
-You can see that I only have the word “tool” in the anchor so it is a partial match.
+For example, if trying to rank for the phrase “backlink tool” a partial keyword anchor text would be something like, “this tool can help you.”
+The word “tool” in the anchor is a partial match.

-Empty Anchor – This anchor text is almost always when someone uses an image to link to you but doesn’t include an Alt tag in the image so it comes through as being an empty anchor.
-Empty anchors don’t hold as much value as a backlink with an anchor text so you should try to avoid these or get them fixed where possible.
+Empty Anchor – This anchor text is almost always when someone uses an image but doesn’t include an Alt Tag so it comes through as being an empty anchor.
+They don’t hold as much value as a backlink with an anchor text so you should try to avoid these or get them fixed.

 Home URL – The home URL anchor is as it sounds, using your main root domain as the anchor.
-I was surprised to see many blog posts or inner pages that were ranking #1 that had backlinks that linked to that blog post but used the root URL as the anchor.
-My home URL anchor would be “https://seojet.net”
+Many blog posts or inner pages ranking #1 had backlinks that linked to that blog post but used the root URL as the anchor.
+For example, “https://seojet.net”

-URL with no http – A lesser occurring anchor text is the URL anchor without the “https://” on the front.
-These only occur about 3% of the time but it does seem like almost every #1 ranked backlink profile had at least a couple of them so it must look natural to Google to have one.
-For example, this blog post URL with no http anchor would be “seojet.net/blog/anchor-text-distribution”.
+URL with no HTTP – A lesser occurring anchor text is the URL anchor without the “https://” on the front.
+These only occur about 3% of the time but it does seem like almost every #1 ranked backlink profile had at least a couple of them.
+It must look natural to Google to have one.
+For example, this blog post URL with no HTTP anchor would be “seojet.net/blog/anchor-text-distribution.”

 These are the 12 anchor text categories.
-To make it easier to manage I created 3 Anchor groups that I could sort each category into: Blended Anchors, Exact Match Anchors, Natural Anchors.
+To make it even easier to manage, all 12 can be further categorized into three groups: Blended Anchors, Exact Match Anchors, Natural Anchors.

 3 Main Anchor Text Groups

-Exact Match Anchors are simply keyword anchors that contain only your key phrase.
+Exact Match Anchors are simply keyword anchors that contain only the key phrase.
 (Anchors in this group are keyword)

 Natural Anchors are anchors that don’t have reference to any key phrase.
-(Anchors in this group are brand, full url, WebsiteName.com, generic, home url, empty anchors)
+(Anchors in this group are brand, full URL, WebsiteName.com, generic, home URL, and empty anchors)

 What Are The Proper Anchor Text Ratios?

-One common misunderstood principle in SEO is that there are actually two different page types with different anchor text ratios.
+Below we’ll discuss how there are actually two different pages types with different anchor text ratios.

 Homepage Anchor Text Ratio

-The first and most important page you need to focus building out the right anchor text ratio is on your homepage.
+Homepages are the most important place to develop the right anchor text ratio.
 If you mess up your homepage backlink distribution you will struggle (if not completely fail) to get other pages from your website to rank.

-The homepage anchor text ratio is much different than any other page on the site.
-You should build backlinks to the homepage to build brand trust which is why 80%-95% of your homepage backlinks should fall into the Natural Anchor group.
+The homepage anchor text ratio is much different than any other page.
+You should build backlinks to the homepage to build brand trust which is why 80-95% of your homepage backlinks should fall into the Natural Anchor group.

-So many people make the common mistake of aggressively trying to target key phrases in their link building to homepages but you will have much more success if you only build branded and WebsiteName.com anchors to your homepage.
+Many people make the mistake of aggressively trying to target key phrases on the homepages.
+But, you’ll have more success if you build branded and WebsiteName.com anchors to your homepage.

-The other page type, with its own unique anchor distribution, is the inner page.
-This can be anything from a long-form blog post (SEO power page), to a services page to a product page.
+The inner page has its own unique anchor distribution.
+These pages can include anything from a long-form blog post (SEO power page), services page, or product page.

-There are two anchor text ratios you can go off of when optimizing an inner-page.
+There are two anchor text ratios for inner pages.

-Inside of SEOJet we give you two options, either take the average of all #1 ranked pages across all niches and build a link map to match the ratio of all of those pages or take the average anchor text distribution of any or all of the top 10 ranked pages for your main key phrase.
+First, take the average of all #1 ranked pages across all niches and build a link map to match the ratio of all of those pages.
+Or, take the average anchor text distribution of any or all of the top 10 ranked pages for your main key phrase.

-Using the top 10 averages is a little more risky because you are comparing your backlink profile against a much smaller sample size, but we understand that every niche is a little different in their SEO knowledge and how aggressive they are so using this option can often help move the needle when your rankings become stagnant.
+Using the top 10 averages is riskier.
+This is because you’re comparing your backlink profile against smaller sample sizes.
+We understand that every niche is a little different so using this option can often help move the needle when your rankings become stagnant.

 Using the top 10 results will also give you a better idea of how many backlinks you need to rank.

-All you have to do is download the backlinks of everyone in the top ten results.
-Then go through each of their anchor texts and categorize them.
-From there you can group the anchor text categories and then do the calculations to know what their profile looks like.
+All you have to do is download the backlinks of everyone in the top 10 results.
+Then, go through each of their anchor texts and categorize them.
+You’ll be able to group the anchor text categories and then do the calculations to know what their profile looks like.

-Or, (shameless self-promotion coming) you can just let SEOJet automatically do it for you.
+Or, you can let SEOJet automatically do it for you!

-This becomes extremely useful for niches or categories where those in the top ten are much different from the normal.
+This becomes extremely useful for niches or categories where those in the top 10 are different than normal.